 PNI's Summer Internship Program (SIP) is for highly motivated non-Princeton undergraduates who are interested in pursuing a graduate degree in neuroscience or a related field.
-While this internship program is only open to visiting undergraduates, current Princeton undergraduates can apply for an internship in a PNI lab and are welcome to join in the programming and events of SIP.
 PNI provides education and hands-on research experience for interns to collaborate closely with students and faculty at PNI on original research projects and gain invaluable first-hand experience on what it is like to be a neuroscientist.

 Non-Princeton undergraduate applicants must be U.S. citizens or permanent residents, per the requirements of our NSF funding.
-Applications are accepted through the Leadership Alliance-SR-EIP portal, which opens November 1, 2023.
+Applications are accepted through the Leadership Alliance's Summer Research - Early Identification Program (SR-EIP) portal, which opens November 1.
+More information about SR-EIP application process and requirements can be found here.

 Each student is placed in a world-class research laboratory – headed by a faculty member – and carries out an original research project.
 Students are thoughtfully matched to labs based on their research interests as indicated in their application form, recommendation letters, and personal statement.
 Careful consideration is taken of each applicant’s overall experience, academic background, and objectives.
-Lab assignments are emailed to program participants in mid-February.
+Lab assignments are included in acceptance letters.

 • Weekly foundational overview lectures from PNI faculty